Achievable logoAchievable logo

 Diagram illustrating the process of phagocytosis in cells

-Cells can adjust their shape for chemotaxis, often guided by the cytoskeleton, and permit small nonpolar molecules to diffuse directly, with ions requiring membrane channels or pumps.
+Cells can also adjust their shape for chemotaxis, often directed by the cytoskeleton.
+The membrane allows small nonpolar molecules to diffuse directly through the bilayer, while ions generally require membrane channels or pumps.

 Membrane transport

-Passive transport (facilitated diffusion) proceeds down a concentration gradient without ATP, whereas active transport (like the sodium-potassium pump) needs ATP to move solutes against gradients, thus maintaining a negative membrane potential.
+Passive transport (facilitated diffusion) moves substances down a concentration gradient without ATP.
+Active transport (such as the sodium-potassium pump) uses ATP to move solutes against their gradients, helping maintain a negative membrane potential.

 Membrane receptors and cell signaling

-The membrane also contains membrane receptors that initiate cell signaling pathways by producing second messengers, which alter intracellular processes.
-Signaling types include contact signaling, chemical signaling, and electrical signaling, exemplified by neurotransmitter release in neurons or action potentials in muscle cells.
+The membrane also contains membrane receptors that initiate cell signaling pathways by producing second messengers, which change intracellular processes.
+Signaling types include contact signaling, chemical signaling, and electrical signaling, such as neurotransmitter release in neurons or action potentials in muscle cells.

 Intercellular junctions